electrode-io/electrode/README.md

   - [Electrode Javascript Bundle Viewer](https://github.com/electrode-io/electrify)

 ## Instructions for setting up push notification
-Push notifications are based on service workers.
+Push Notification is based on service workers because service workers operate in the background.
 So we need to register our service worker first.
-Take a look at [this guideline](https://github.com/electrode-io/electrode-archetype-react-app/blob/master/README.md#how-do-i-generate-a-manifestjson-and-a-service-worker-file) to generate a service worker.
+Check out [this guideline](https://github.com/electrode-io/electrode-archetype-react-app/blob/master/README.md#how-do-i-generate-a-manifestjson-and-a-service-worker-file) to generate a service worker in an electrode app.

 Next we need to add a `push` event to this existing service worker:
 1 Create a new file `sw.js`,